GoogleCloudPlatform/education-data-platform/3-connector-rest-apis/README.md

 ![API Education Data Platform](docs/img/API-Pipeline.drawio.png)

-After you provision the [Data Platform Foundation](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric/tree/master/blueprints/data-solutions/data-platform-foundations) you need to [create a Cloud Storage in GCP](https://cloud.google.com/storage/docs/creating-buckets), inside the project of Dropoff, to store the Terraform state file and the following values
+After you provision the [Data Platform Foundation](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric/tree/master/blueprints/data-solutions/data-platform-foundations) you need to [create a Cloud Storage Bucket in GCP](https://cloud.google.com/storage/docs/creating-buckets) in the drop-off project to store the Terraform state file and find the following values:

-- Name of the Dropoff Bucket ID **PREFIX-drp-cs-0**
+- Name of the Drop-off Bucket ID **PREFIX-drp-cs-0**
-- Service Account Email of Orchestrator Composer **PREFIX-orc-cmp-0@PREFIX-orc.iam.gserviceaccount.com**
+- Composer Service Account Email **PREFIX-orc-cmp-0@PREFIX-orc.iam.gserviceaccount.com**
-- Project ID of the Dropoff Project **PREFIX-drp**
+- Drop-off Project ID **PREFIX-drp**
-- Region of where the project was created
+- Region in which the EDP resources were created
-- The endpoint name for the API for the variable **_PREFIX**
+- The endpoint name for the Cloud Function responsible for API ingestion **_PREFIX**
-- Permission of 'Storage Object Creator' for Dropoff Cloud Build Service Account on the Orchestration Project (**PREFIX-orc**)
+- Grant 'Storage Object Creator' role inn the Orchestration Project (**PREFIX-orc**) for the Cloud Build Service Account created in Drop-off project

-With those informations you need to create a trigger
+You are going to use the above information to create a trigger in Drop-off project, as described in the following steps.

 ## Trigger for Education API